Lasting Transformation: Behavior Change That Sticks with Eric Zimmer

 - Choose one principle.
 Do not optimize your whole personality.
 Pick one quality for seven days: "This week I practice acceptance."

 - Name the deeper why.
-Complete: “This matters because ___.”
-If the only answer is “I should,” keep asking until you find a real reason.
+Complete: "This is important to me because ___."
+If the only answer is "I should," keep asking until you find a real reason.

 - Pick three triggers.
 Choose one time trigger, one location trigger, and one internal trigger.
 Example: noon, kitchen doorway, and the feeling of jaw tension.